bio-tools/biotoolsDocs/IFB_tools.rst

 ^^^^^^^
 All downloadable software should be licensed.
 If you can't find your license in the list:

-* use "Proprietary" in cases where the software is under some license whereby it can be obtained from the provider (e.g. for money), and then owned, i.e. definitely not an open-source or free software license!
+* use *Proprietary* in cases where the software is under some license whereby it can be obtained from the provider (e.g. for money), and then owned, i.e. definitely not an open-source or free software license!
-* use "Other" if the software is available under a license not listed by biotoolsSchema and which is not "Proprietary" - please `request <https://github.com/bio-tools/biotoolsschema/issues>`_ the license is added.
+* use *Other* if the software is available under a license not listed by biotoolsSchema and which is not *Proprietary* - please `request <https://github.com/bio-tools/biotoolsschema/issues>`_ the license is added.
-* use "Unlicensed" for software which is not licensed and is not "Proprietary" (this is bad - license your software!)
+* use *Unlicensed* for software which is not licensed and is not *Proprietary* (this is bad - license your software!)

 .. note::
-   There are many good reasons why you should license your software, ideally picking a FOSS-license (Free and Open Source Software).
-Read ` <A Quick Guide to Software Licensing for the Scientist-Programmer <https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1002598>`_.
-Some types of tools *e.g.* *Web application" are not licensed, but instead, should have a `Terms of use <>`_ document.
+   There are many good reasons why you should license your software, ideally picking a FOSS (Free and Open Source Software) license.
+Read `A Quick Guide to Software Licensing for the Scientist-Programmer <https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1002598>`_.
+Some types of tools *e.g.* *Web application" are not licensed, but instead, should have a `Terms of use <#terms-of-use>`_ document.

 Topic